 Minori: A Pretty Town with a Long History

-Minori is a small town located in the middle of the Amalfi Coast, less famous (and also a bit less expensive) than its famous neighbors of Amalfi, Positano, and Cetara.
-Its convenient location makes it the ideal base for exploring the entire coastline, while its relaxed atmosphere and wide range of services from restaurants to beach clubs invite visitors to settle in and stay awhile.
+Minori is a small town located in the middle of the Amalfi Coast, less famous (and also a bit less expensive) than its famous neighbors of Amalfi, Ravello, and Positano.
+Its convenient location makes it the ideal base for exploring the entire coastline and Sorrento Peninsula, while its relaxed atmosphere and wide range of services from restaurants to beach clubs invite visitors to settle in and stay awhile.

 Minori's history stretches back millennia.
 The town was once known as Rheginna Minor, while the next town over was known as Rheginna Maior, today Maiori.
 Minori's name is derived from the name of a nearby river and probably dates back to the Etruscan or Greek ages.
 Minori has a delightful atmosphere of a timeless coastal town bookended by the Mediterranean Sea to one side and the cliffs of the Amalfi Coast to the other.
 The picturesque center is thick with colorful lanes and historic fishermen's cottages.

 The most captivating experience in Minori is simply strolling the lanes of the historic center to soak in the fishing village atmosphere that has remained intact despite the influx of tourists over the past few years.
-Minori's cathedral, dedicated Santa Trofimena, was restored in the 19th century and has three light-filled aisles and a 17th-century marble pulpit.
+Minori's cathedral, dedicated Santa Trofimena, was restored in the 19th century and has three light-filled aisles and art works like a 17th-century marble pulpit.
 The lower basilica houses the relics of the town's patron saint.
-Take time to visit the hamlet of Torre, which can be reached on foot by following the “sentiero dei limoni”, or Path of Lemons.
+Take time to visit the hamlet of Torre, which can be reached on foot by following the “sentiero dei limoni”, or Path of Lemons (the same fruit used to make the area's refreshing Limoncello liqueur).
 You can also take in the hamlet of Villa Amena, the oldest hamlet near Minori, with the historic Church of S.S.
 Gennaro e Giuliano.